 C. PRACTICAL CONSIDERATIONS

 Our approach to the new LTMS is suboptimal.
-The LTMS TF SS reached reluctant consensus that our best hope for quickly taking advantage of identified improvements is to specify a simplistic, one-size-fits-all system for application across all test types.
+The LTMS TF SS reached consensus that our best hope for quickly taking advantage of identified improvements would be to specify a simplistic, one-size-fits-all system for application across all test types.
 This is the default recommended system for every test type.
 Compelling presentation of data is necessary to justify making changes to the system.
 We make suggestions of where and how specific tuning could be developed.

 The LTMS revision was developed with input from all stakeholders.
 This includes customers, practitioners, statisticians, etc. Any system that is “forced” onto the Surveillance Panels will not work.